flypenguin/helm-stasico/README.md

       mountPath: /usr/local/stasico
       # ... and so on

-# WILL BECOME THIS IN THE StatefulSet DEFINITION:
+# WILL BECOME THIS IN THE StatefulSet OBJECT:

 # statefulset.yaml
-# [...]
+spec:
+  template:
+    spec:
+      containers:
+        - name: my-container
           volumeMounts:
             - name: DATA_IS_THE_NAME
               mountPath: /usr/local/stasico
               # ... and so on
 ```

 ## Persistence volumes